-ePrescribe provides the ability to create and send e-prescriptions to an outside pharmacy for non-treatment medications that are not dispensed and/or administered in the facility for any Snappy patient.
+ePrescribe provides the ability to create and send e-prescriptions to an outside pharmacy for non-treatment medications that are not dispensed and/or administered in the facility for Snappy and CWOW patients.
 The prescriber must be a credentialed provider which means the DaVita credentialing department has given the provider privileges to provide care in a DaVita dialysis facility.
 Providers that are credentialed with DaVita will be set up as prescribers in Rcopia (Dr. First).
-There is no covering rights functionality in eprescribe for providers at this time.
+There is no covering rights functionality in ePrescribe for providers at this time.
 You will be responsible for creating, reviewing, signing, and sending your prescriptions.

-The eprescribe process has two steps.
+The ePrescribe process has two steps.
 The provider must first create the prescription, then the prescription has to be reviewed, signed, and an action selected for the prescription to be complete.
-Signing is automatically done when you select send as the action for the new prescription.
+Signing is automatically done when you select "Send" as the action for the new prescription.
 No actual separate signature process is required.
 Prescriptions MUST be entered and initiated in OneView.
 There is no functionality to enter a prescription in the integrated application, Rcopia.

 Creating an electronic prescription is accessible in two locations.
 The functionality of this feature is the same in both areas.
-The +ADD RX link is available under the View MEDICATIONS button on the ESRD/AKI Mgmt tab and within the Medications section in Clinical Summary.
+The +ADD RX link is available under the MEDICATIONS button on the ESRD/AKI Mgmt tab and within the Medications section in Clinical Summary.

 Medications that are prescribed in OneView will display on the patient medication list in OneView with an Rx next to the medication name.
-Unsigned prescriptions are indicated with an orange Pending as the medication status and are listed at the top of the Active medication list.
+Unsigned prescriptions are indicated with an orange Pending medication status and are listed at the top of the Active medication list.
 The medication status may take up to five minutes to update.
 The pending prescriptions will be listed from newest to oldest.
 The All medications list will be listed in alphabetical order and show up to one year of data of active and inactive medications from Snappy, as well as, those prescribed in OneView.

-Medications that were entered into Snappy by a DaVita care team member is denoted with * Care Team.
+Medications that were entered into Snappy or CWOW by a DaVita care team member is denoted with * Care Team.
 To add, update, or remove an allergy or non-prescription medication, the patient’s DaVita care team must be contacted.

 After the prescription is created, it must be reviewed, signed, and action must be selected to transmit to the pharmacy.
 The unsigned prescription for a specific patient can be found under the Clinical Summary tab located above the Medication section or Menu > Tasks> eRX Pending to view all patients with an outstanding prescription.

-NOTE: Prescriptions that have not been sent to the pharmacy yet can ONLY be edited and removed in the Rcopia screen.
+NOTE: Prescriptions that have not yet been sent to the pharmacy can ONLY be edited and removed in the Rcopia screen.